Lucian648/Discord-Moderater-Bot/README.md

 Afther that run this command ----> code . then visual  studio code will open up you should see something like this -----> http://github-discord-mod-bot.rf.gd/?i=1

-GET THE CODE FROM INDEX.JS AND CONFIG.JSON
+GET THE CODE FROM INDEX.JS AND CONFIG.JSON ETC....